From BR Bullpen

 In 1892, following the demise of the American Association, Farrell went to the National League, where he was to stay for the next eleven years.
 He joined the Pittsburgh Pirates that season, but over the years, he stopped hitting for power, although his batting average actually went up as the league average began to drop.
 He came to the Brooklyn Superbas in 1899, and played on another pennant winner along with Hughie Jennings, Willie Keeler, Joe Kelley and Bill Dahlen.
 They won the pennant again in 1900.

 At the age of 36, Farrell came to the American League for the first time with the Boston Americans in 1903, and played on the champions of the first World Series.
 He appeared in only 17 games in the regular season, but hit .404 and slugged .538, both highs for the team.
 He appeared in a couple of the World Series games.
-The Americans won the pennant the next year, but there was no Series that year, because of the New York Giants' refusal to play the series.
+The Americans won the pennant in 1904 as well, but there was no Series that year, because of the New York Giants' refusal to play the series.
 He ended his career with 7 games for Boston in 1905.

 Farrell played over 1,000 games in the majors at catcher, but at times played at other positions.
 In 1888 he played almost as much outfield as catcher, and in 1891 and 1892, he was primarily a third baseman, also playing at third a lot in 1893, 1895, and 1896.
 He appeared in over 100 games in the outfield and over 100 games at first base in his career as well.
 After his major league days, he played in Quebec.
 When he stopped playing, he served as a coach for the New York Yankees in 1909, 1911 and from 1915 to 1917, and as a scout for the Boston Braves.

 When Farrell was dying of stomach cancer in 1925, Christy Mathewson wrote around to National League team presidents asking for financial help for Farrell (Mathewson was himself president of the Boston Braves at the time).
 Farrell would die in February while Mathewson died later that year, in October.